aporetical/gutenberg-docker/README.md

 ## What?

-This repository provides the automated build context for the rusty static site generator [gutenberg](https://github.com/Keats/gutenberg).
+This repository provides an automated build context for the rusty static site generator [gutenberg](https://github.com/Keats/gutenberg).